ROCKET19/ROCKET19/README.md

 Here are some ideas to get you started: -->

+- 💻 Masters in Computer Application
-- 🔭 Pursuing Data Scientist
+- 🔭 Aspiring Data Scientist
-- 🌱 Machine Learning
+- ❤ Currently Learning Machine Learning